(orig. pub. 5/30/20)

 My curiosity piqued, I looked in whitepages.com for some of the victims of the PSA 1771 crash, and found the same thing as for Flight 93.
 Interestingly, there were four top Chevron officials on PSA 1771 reportedly killed.
 Again all but one (who was older and I believe died, for real, under different circumstances later) have current addresses, including the former president of Chevron USA, James Sylla, now 85 and still in Kentville, California.
 A memorial service was held for Mr. Sylla in 1987, but I found no obituary, or notice of an actual funeral.
 One quirk concerned the pilot, Capt.
 Gregg Nelson Lindamood.
 Obituaries say his date of birth was Oct.
 9, 1944, and date of death Dec.
 7, 1987.
 There is no whitepages listing for this man (and even long-dead people usually show up, marked “deceased”), nor any military listing under this name in ancestry.com.
 I was ready to declare him a fake, too, but then found an SSDI entry for “G. N. Lindamood”–just initials–with a birth date of Oct.
 9, 1944, which gave me pause.
 Was this, at last, a person authentically killed in the PSA plane crash?
 Something prompted me to look for “Gregory Lindamood,” however, and one came up in the Ohio birth index with a date of birth of Oct.
 9, 1944.
 I then looked in the military records and found a Gregory Lindamood who was decorated in 1988, although the birth date did not carry over onto the page I took a screenshot of.
 So, it appears that, with a slight name change in the interest of national security and a medal for his service, Greg was good to go, especially with the $3.9 million his family got in their lawsuit.

 The immediate giveaway that Flight 1771 was also a hoax is the Omnipresent Manifesto.
 There is often, in these psy ops, a tract written by the killer setting forth his motive.
 (Or maybe there is the Arab’s passport, making sure we know who did the deed.)
-In this case the person accused of causing the crash, David A. Burke, had been an employee of USAir who was fired.
-He came on the plane with a concealed gun and shot his former supervisor, Ray F. Thomson, and maybe also the pilot, or both pilot and co-pilot (accounts differ), causing the crash.
+In this case the person accused of causing the crash, David A. Burke, had been an employee of USAir who was fired, according to the handwritten note on a barf bag found at the scene.
+Burke came on the plane with a concealed gun and shot his former supervisor, Ray F. Thomson, and maybe also the pilot, or both pilot and co-pilot (accounts differ: remember, no bodies were found), causing the crash.
 The point of the psy op is thus: more security is necessary so we won’t get these crazies with guns on planes.
 We need more restrictions on travel!
 And we got them.
 This crash was but one data point in a continuous line which (I believe) began in the early 1970’s, each point representing a new and greater restriction on travel to the current time (2020–when we can’t travel at all!), with full body scanners and armed guards patting us down.
 By the way, Ray Thomson’s date of death is reported in whitepages as 12/15/1987, and Burke’s as 12/1/1987, rather than the date of the crash, 12/7/1987.
 How did these discrepancies get introduced?
 We must wonder.
 Whitepages relies on public records from numerous sources.

 More on Burke is that newspaper articles say his middle name is Augustus, and whitepages has an entry for David A. Burke, from Inglewood, California, with a date of birth of May 18, 1952, who is represented as deceased at age 35.
 He has a brother named Altamont, whom I later found living in Rochester, New York, who confirmed David had gone to Madison High School in Rochester.
 Here’s his high school yearbook photo, which looks like the picture on Find-a-Grave.
 It attributes a black power-themed comment to him, consistent with the persona created for the psy op.
 A piece of bad information, in this article, is that David Augustus Burke sued USAir for discrimination in around 1974.
 I searched both federal and state court dockets in the Rochester area from 1973-75 and found no lawsuits.
 There’s an obvious effort to paint him as a bad boy.